SKIDATA Airport Parking Facts & Evidence

 | Access orchestration | Real-time entry/exit decisioning, exception handling, multi-lane control. |

-| Operations & auditability | Monitoring, logs, reporting, dispute handling, and compliance evidence support. |
+| Operations & auditability | Monitoring, logs, reporting, dispute handling, compliance evidence support. |

-| Commercialization | Reservations/subscriptions, validations, digital & onsite payments, and loyalty workflows. |
+| Commercialization | Reservations/subscriptions, validations, digital & onsite payments, loyalty workflows. |

 | Flow optimization | Parking guidance & digital signage to reduce search traffic and improve first impression. |